BiLei121/hybrid-dual-estimator/README.md

 2. HYBRID1: the hybrid dual attack which guesses all possible vectors of the secret;
 3. HYBRID2M: the hybrid dual attack with optimal pruning and efficient matrix multiplication.

-Users can select different cost models and assumptions by setting different values to 'costmodel' and 'asm'.
+Users can select different cost models and assumptions by setting different values to "costmodel" and "asm".

 ## Verify the results